geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

 3. **Verify Azure AD Connect**
    Confirm that password synchronisation or pass-through authentication is working.
 Ensure user UPNs, SIDs, and domain data are correctly synchronised.

-4. **SPNs and trust**
-   Validate the service principal names (SPNs) on the on-premises Kerberos service account.
-   Confirm that your on-premises domain controllers recognise and trust tickets signed by Entra ID.

 ## Conclusion

 Microsoft Entra ID (formerly Azure AD) acts as a **cloud KDC** by issuing Kerberos tickets in the **kerberos.microsoftonline.com** realm.
 The **PRT Process** on a Windows device enables automatic TGT acquisition whenever Kerberos authentication is required.
 Cloud Kerberos trust ensures on-premises domain controllers accept these tickets, delivering seamless SSO to both cloud and on-premises resources.